 Agents can be extremely useful during these turbulent times, because they’ll usually chase, pester and apply pressure until tenants reluctantly become accommodating.
-Agents usually aren’t shy of being relentless, greasy little assholes- and that can be an extremely persuasive weapon.
+Agents usually aren’t shy of being relentless, greasy little assholes, and that can be an extremely persuasive skill set.
 Sometimes.

-My second thought, is quite naturally, rather more disruptive.
+My second thought is, quite naturally, rather more disruptive.
 I often hear stories about letting agents freely walking in and out of properties without the tenants permission.
 This usually occurs because the agents are oblivious to the law or knowingly disregard it.
 They probably get away with it more often than not, because they know they’re preying on the ignorant.
-But it’s a risky game for them to play, because agents are governed by the same restrictions as landlords, which I appreciate is often difficult to tell when they’re whizzing round in their slick superhero costume, in the form of a power-suit from Burtons.
+But it’s a risky game for them to play, because agents are governed by the same restrictions as landlords.

-All i’d say is, if a agent is handling the viewings on your behalf, I wouldn’t pressure them to ‘force entry’ if you’re dealing with a difficult tenant.
+All I’d say is, if an agent is handling the viewings on your behalf, I wouldn’t pressure them to ‘force entry’ if you’re dealing with a difficult tenant.
 However, if they’re prepared to do it without your encouragement, on their greasy little head be it.
 But as the landlord, it’s wiser to keep your hands squeaky clean.

 How to deal with viewings during tenanted properties